-Dental Assistant Student in Sacramento Honored with CAPPS Memorial Scholarship
+Dental Assistant Student Honored with Scholarship

-Eman Oria, a Dental Assistant student at UEI College in Sacramento, was named the recipient of a 2021 California Association for Private and Postsecondary Schools (CAPPS) Memorial Scholarship.
+Eman Oria, a Dental Assistant Program student at UEI College in Sacramento, was named the recipient of a 2021 California Association for Private and Postsecondary Schools (CAPPS) Memorial Scholarship.
 She was selected for the Mike Mikhail Memorial Scholarship for Recent Immigrants and First-Generation Americans.

 Campus leaders at UEI College in Sacramento held a special ceremony on Friday, Sept.
 10 where Executive Director Belinda Alcid presented the award to Eman in front of fellow students, faculty, and her family.